alkc/flask-mongomock-example/README.md

 This repo contains an example on how to use mongomock to replace a pymongo.MongoClient when testing a flask app

-The test cases and structure of the app are based on a real project where I was scratching my head over this exact problem.
+The dependencies, test cases, and structure of the app are based on a real project where I was scratching my head over this exact problem.

 The setup of the MongoDB class imported and initialized in app.py is based on the MongoAdapter in [Clinical-Genomics/scout](https://github.com/Clinical-Genomics/scout/blob/main/scout/adapter/mongo/base.py)